The Center for Freedom and Western Civilization is home to the following forums of academic research and discussion.

 Forum on Western Art and Culture

-The Forum on Western Art and Culture is directed by Associate Professor Carolyn C. Guile, an expert in art history and winner of a Fulbright scholarship for her research (supported by the Center) on church architecture in Poland.
+Director Carolyn C. Guile is an expert in art history and winner of a Fulbright scholarship for her research (supported by the Center) on church architecture in Poland.
 She sponsored Professor Michael Danti's lecture on destruction of cultural antiquities in Syria by ISIS.

 Forum on Race and Public Policy